MolBIFFM/diana/README.md

     }
 ]
 ```
-The column reporting UniProt gene or protein accessions.
+The table column to extract UniProt gene or protein accessions from.
+These are mapped to primary UniProt accessions present in SwissProt.
+If they do not occur in SwissProt, they are discarded.

 ```json
 [